Steamboat Willie: Background

-Mickey Mouse was created as a replacement for Oswald the Lucky Rabbit, an earlier character originated by the Disney studio but owned at the time by Universal Pictures.
+Mickey Mouse was created as a replacement for Oswald the Lucky Rabbit, an earlier character created by Disney for Winkler Pictures but owned at the time by Universal Pictures.
 The first two Mickey Mouse films produced, silent versions of Plane Crazy and The Gallopin' Gaucho, had failed to gain a distributor.
 According to Roy O. Disney, Walt Disney was inspired to create a sound cartoon to greatly increase its appeal, after watching The Jazz Singer (1927).
-The character of Pete predates Steamboat Willie by multiple years, having appeared as the villain to both Oswald and Disney's first ever cartoon hero, Julius the Cat (an unlicensed derivative character of Felix the Cat) starting with Alice Solves the Puzzle (1925), though he was originally depicted as a bear.
+The character of Pete predates Steamboat Willie by three years, having appeared as the villain to both Oswald and Disney's first ever cartoon hero, Julius the Cat (a character similar to Felix the Cat) starting with Alice Solves the Puzzle (1925), though he was originally depicted as a bear.

-Steamboat Willie became widely recognized as the first cartoon with synchronized sound, but it is not.
+Steamboat Willie became erroneously and widely recognized as the first cartoon with fully synchronized sound.
 From May 1924 to September 1926, Dave and Max Fleischer's Inkwell Studios produced 19 sound cartoons, part of the Song Car-Tunes series, using the Phonofilm sound-on-film process.
 However, the Song Car-Tunes failed to keep the sound fully synchronized, whereas Steamboat Willie was produced using a click track to keep his musicians on the beat.
-Only one month before Steamboat Willie was released, Paul Terry released Dinner Time, which has a soundtrack but was not a financial success.
+Only one month before Steamboat Willie was released, Paul Terry's Fables Pictures released Dinner Time, which has a soundtrack but was not a financial success.

 In June 1927, producer Pat Powers made an unsuccessful takeover bid for Lee de Forest's Phonofilm Corporation.
 In the aftermath, Powers hired a former DeForest technician, William Garrity, to produce a cloned version of the Phonofilm system, which Powers dubbed "Powers Cinephone".
 By then, de Forest was in too weak a financial position to mount a legal challenge against Powers for patent infringement.
 Powers convinced Disney to use Cinephone for Steamboat Willie.
-Their business relationship lasted until 1930 when Powers and Disney had a falling-out over money, and Powers hired away Disney's lead animator, Ub Iwerks.